janligudzinski/janligudzinski.github.io/content/blog/2-nasty-system-2/index.md

   - same story with env vars and host network
 ```

-And the demo versions of the frontend and backend run from a file *exactly like this* except `db` and `redis` are commented out and they point at those defined above by a `host.docker.internal` URL.
+And the demo versions of the frontend and backend were initially run from a file *exactly like this* except `db` and `redis` are commented out and they point at those defined above by a `host.docker.internal` URL.

 >*Did you find your CS degree in a bag of chips?*